GASP, a generalized framework for agglomerative clustering of signed graphs and its application to Instance Segmentation: Appendix

-\end{prop} \begin{proof} Both algorithms sort edges in descending order of the absolute interactions $|w_e|$ and then iterate over all of them.
+\begin{proof} From Lemma~\ref{lemma:absMax_and_complete_property} it directly follows that \algname{} with AbsMax linkage criterion returns the same final clustering whether or not cannot-link constraints are enforced.
+In the following, we prove that MWS (see pseudocode \ref{alg:mutex_watershed}) and the constrained AbsMax version of \algname{} also return the same clustering.
+Both algorithms sort edges in descending order of the absolute interactions $|w_e|$ and then iterate over all of them.
 The only difference is that MWS, after merging two clusters, does not update the interactions between the new cluster and its neighbors.
 However, since with an Abs.
 Max. linkage the interaction between clusters is simply given by the edge with highest absolute weight $|w_e|$, the order by which edges are iterated over in \algname{} is never updated.
-Thus, both algorithms perform precisely the same steps and return the same clustering. \end{proof} \begin{prop} The \algname{} Algorithm \ref{detailed_alg} with the Absolute Maximum linkage defined in Eq. \ref{eq:def_abs_max} returns the same final clustering whether or not cannot-link constraints are enforced. \end{prop} \begin{proof} In the \algname{} Algorithm \ref{detailed_alg}, the clustering is updated only when two clusters are merged and the condition at line 9 is satisfied.
-We also observe that, in the unconstrained version of \algname{}, the predicate \texttt{canBeMerged} at line 9 can never be false because cannot-link constraints are never introduced at line 14.
-Let us now contradict the initial hypothesis and assume by absurd that the constrained version of \algname{} introduces a cannot-link constraints between two clusters sharing a positive interaction $\tilde{w}>0$ and outputs a different clustering as compared to the unconstrained version.
-This can happen only in the situation shown in Fig. \ref{fig:abs_max_proof_example}, when two clusters $u$ and $v$ are merged together and share a common neighboring node $t$ having the following two properties: a) $u$ and $t$ are already constrained and share a repulsive interaction $w_{ut}\leq0$, b) $v$ and $t$ share an attractive interaction $w_{vt}>0$ that is higher in absolute value $|w_{vt}|>|w_{ut}|$.
-Then, according to Eq. \ref{eq:def_abs_max}, the new merged cluster $uv$ and $t$ are constrained and share a positive interaction.
-But this case can never happen, since if $|w_{vt}|>|w_{ut}|$ then clusters $v$ and $t$ are merged before clusters $u$ and $t$ are constrained. \end{proof}
+Thus, both algorithms perform precisely the same steps and return the same clustering. \end{proof}